German Federation of the Deaf

 The German Association of the Deaf (DGB), German: Deutscher Gehörlosen-Bund, is a national association for the deaf in Germany.

 The DGB was created shortly after World War I and was inspired by the deaf movements happening in British countries.
 The symbol of the DGB is a narwhal.
 The DGB is affiliated to the World Federation of the Deaf (WFD) and the European Union of the Deaf.
-It was established in 1950 as a successor to Reich Union of the Deaf of Germany.
+It was established in 1950 as a successor to the Reich Union of the Deaf of Germany.
 Its headquarters are in Berlin.
-The president is Helmut Vogel.
+The president is Ralph Raule.